es-ude/ElasticNodeMiddleware/README.md

 To write your own program code you should look into the [write your own program - guide](docs/WriteOwnProgramGuide.md).

-## How-to's

-The ["How-to" - guide](docs/HowToGuide.md) includes several short explanations about how to:
-- configure the FPGA
-- build a new bitfile for reconfiguring the FPGA
-- missing .....

 ## Interconnection between the MCU and FPGA - the Memory-mapped Interface (Xmem)

 The required hardware at the elastic node, which is used in our code, is the MCU and the FPGA.